-Proposal Proposal 1 - To re-elect three members of the Board, two of which will serve for a term of three years and one of which will serve for a term of two years, and until their respective successors are duly elected and qualified.
-Vote Required Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
-Broker Discretionary Voting Allowed No Effect of Abstentions and Broker Non-Votes Abstentions and broker non-votes will have no effect on the result of the vote.
-Proposal 2 - To approve a proposal to authorize the Company to sell or otherwise issue up to 25% of the then outstanding shares of the Company's common stock at an offering price per share to investors that is below the Company's then current NAV per share.
-Company Act of 1940, as amended (the "1940 No Abstentions and broker non-votes, if any, will have the effect of a vote against this proposal.
-Proposal 3 - To transact such other business as may properly come before the Annual Meeting, or any postponement or adjournment thereof.
+Proposal Vote Required Broker Discretionary Voting Allowed Effect of Abstentions and Broker Non-Votes Proposal 1 - To re-elect two members of the Board to serve for a term of three years and until their respective successors are duly elected and qualified.
 Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
-No Abstentions and broker non-votes will have no effect on the result of the vote.
+No Abstentions and broker non- votes, if any, will have no effect on the result of the vote.
+Proposal 2 - To approve amended Articles of Amendment and Restatement to declassify the Company's Board, subject to a four-year sunset Affirmative vote of two-thirds of the votes entitled to vote at the Annual Meeting.
+No Abstentions and broker non- votes, if any, will have the effect of a vote against this proposal.
+Proposal 3 - To approve a proposal to authorize the Company to sell or otherwise issue up to 25% of the then outstanding shares of the Company's common stock at an offering price per share to investors that is below the Company's then current NAV per share.
+Pursuant to Investment Company Act of 1940, as amended (the "1940 Act"), approval of this proposal requires the affirmative vote of: (i) a majority of the outstanding shares of common stock entitled to vote at the Annual Meeting; and (ii) a majority of the outstanding shares of common stock entitled to vote at the Annual Meeting which are not held by affiliated persons of the Company.
+The 1940 Act defines "a majority of the outstanding shares" as: (1) 67% or more of the voting securities present at the Annual Meeting if the holders of more than 50% of the outstanding voting securities of the Company are present or represented by proxy; or (2) more than 50% of the outstanding voting securities of the Company, whichever is less.
+No Abstentions and broker non- votes, if any, will have the effect of a vote against this proposal.
+Proposal 4 - To transact such other business as may properly come before the Annual Meeting, or any postponement or adjournment thereof.
+Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
+No Abstentions and broker non- votes, if any, will have no effect on the result of the vote.
+4

-You may vote "for" or "against" or abstain from voting on Proposal 1, Proposal 2 and Proposal 3.
-The adoption of each of Proposal 1 and Proposal 3 requires the affirmative vote of the majority of votes cast for each such proposal at the Annual Meeting, meaning the number of shares voted "for" each proposal must exceed the number of shares voted "against" such proposal.
-The adoption of Proposal 2 requires the affirmative vote of stockholders (excluding directors, officers and affiliates of the Company) beneficially owning at least 67% of the shares of the Company's common stock, meaning such stockholders beneficially owning at least 67% of such shares must vote "for" this proposal for it to be approved.
-The inspector of elections appointed for the Annual Meeting will separately tabulate "for" votes, "against" votes, "abstain" votes and broker non-votes.
+You may vote "for" or "against," or abstain from voting on Proposal 1, Proposal 2, Proposal 3, and Proposal 4.
+The adoption of each of Proposal 1 and Proposal 4 requires the affirmative vote of the majority of votes cast for each such proposal at the Annual Meeting, meaning the number of shares voted "for" each proposal must exceed the number of shares voted "against" such proposal.
+The adoption of Proposal 2 requires the affirmative vote of two-thirds of the votes entitled to be cast at the Annual Meeting.
+The adoption of Proposal 3 requires the affirmative vote of stockholders (excluding directors, officers and affiliates of the Company) beneficially owning at least 67% of the shares of the Company's common stock, meaning such stockholders beneficially owning at least 67% of such shares must vote "for" this proposal for it to be approved.
+The inspector of elections appointed for the Annual Meeting will separately tabulate "for" votes, "against" votes, "abstain" votes, and broker non-votes.